Randle leads Knicks past Hornets in OT, tie Atlanta for 4th

 Reggie Bullock added 17 points for the Knicks, who improved to 40-31 and moved into a tie with the idle Atlanta Hawks for the fourth spot in the Eastern Conference playoff race.

+“Can’t speak for other teams, but whatever challenge or opponent there is for us, we’ll be ready for,” Randle said.
+“We’ll be excited.
+We’ll accept the challenge.”

-Miles Bridges had 30 points and Devonte Graham added 25 for the Hornets, who have lost four straight games.
+Miles Bridges had 16 of his 30 points in the third quarter and Devonte Graham added 25 for the Hornets, who have lost four straight games.

+“A spectacular performance by him.
+It was just special,” Hornets coach James Borrego said of Bridges’ outburst.
+“What a lift — just his energy and spirit of him.
+Then the production is much more than I could have expected or imagined.”

-New York led by 17 points with 7:45 left in the third quarter before the Hawks went on a run capped by Bridges’ windmill dunk to cut their deficit to 89-86.
+New York led by 17 points with 7:45 left in the third quarter before the Bridges rallied the Hornets back on his own, at one point outscoring the Knicks 10-1 and finishing the period with a windmill dunk to cut the deficit to 89-86.

 Charlotte opened the final quarter with a 7-0 run, highlighted by Graham’s 3-pointer for a 93-89 lead.